miles-howell/miles-howell.github.io/_tabs/about.md

 > - Building practical, human-centered AI tools from the ground up.
 {: .prompt-tip }

 This is a learning journey for me as much as it is a platform for sharing.
-I'll show my work, including the parts that don't go as planned, because that's often where the most valuable lessons are found.
+If the work here resonates with you, feel free to reach out.
+I'd love to collaborate with someone who shares similar perspectives.

 ### Let's Connect

 Thank you for stopping by.
 I'm always open to new ideas and collaborations.
-If the work here resonates with you, feel free to reach out.
-Let's build something that works—and maybe even something that matters.